michael2012z/BitBible/markdown/KJV/files/Exod.md

 12. Take heed to thyself, lest thou make a covenant with the inhabitants of the land whither thou goest, lest it be for a snare in the midst of thee:

-13. But ye shall destroy their altars, break their images, and cut down their groves:images: Heb. statues
+13. But ye shall destroy their altars, break their images, and cut down their groves:

 14. For thou shalt worship no other god: for the Lord, whose name is Jealous, is a jealous God: